 No matter how much time has passed, whether you're in an entirely sexless marriage or it's just been a short dry spell, it's important to talk about your feelings towards your sex life if you aren't being intimate with your partner as often as you want to or in the way you would like.

 "The first step is to acknowledge that and then talk about what barriers there are and how to tackle them as a couple," Uren says.
 "It’s also an opportunity to decide what you actually want from your sex life.
 Always try to communicate compassionately and without judgment."

 Ultimately, if you're looking to spice up your relationship, then this is the most important thing: going back to the basics, creating a space for open communication, and spending time with each other.
+It could also help you learn how to build trust in your relationship.
 It's vital to let your partner know that there's an issue and you want to solve it so you can move forward together.